How to embed sustainability into different curricula

 • Purpose

-By reflecting on and discussing these motivations, and the reflective questions we offer, academics in various disciplines can explore what education for sustainable development (ESD) content would be of most value to their students.
+By reflecting on and discussing these motivations, and the reflective questions we offer, academics in various disciplines can explore what education for sustainable development content would be of most value to their students.

 Risk